 uncertainty

 If you cannot see the forest for the trees, it doesn’t mean you can’t see at all – you just lack the focus on what’s essential.
-It’s just that you cannot zoom-in and cut-out all those impressions, which should not be taken into account.
+It’s just that you cannot zoom in and cut out all those impressions, which should not be taken into account.

-This happens a lot, for instance when you scan the shelves in a store, to find the appropriate offer – in most cases, you walk-out without buying anything: overload leads to paralysis, too much information hampers recognition of the essential – it makes you uncertain.
+This happens a lot, for instance, when you scan the shelves in a store, to find the appropriate offer – in most cases, you walk out without buying anything: overload leads to paralysis, too much information hampers recognition of the essential – it makes you uncertain.

-Often this is exactly what happens when developing all those products that end up on these shelves: also here often one cannot see the forest for the trees.
+Often, this is exactly what happens when developing all those products that end up on these shelves: also, here, one often cannot see the forest for the trees.

-But if you start to ‘secretly’ observe consumers, in their natural habitat so to say, it can easily happen that the observation becomes blurry and does not deliver the insights you are looking for.
+But if you start to ‘secretly’ observe consumers, in their natural habitat, so to speak, it can easily happen that the observation becomes blurry and does not deliver the insights you are looking for.
 Why?
 Well, as soon as you want to know why the consumer is doing this or that, and you start asking him to verify your assumptions, you will influence him right away, and with that, the outcome of the observation and further analysis: all becomes uncertain again.

 The scientist has a corresponding law for such a phenomenon: the uncertainty principle!

-For developers and designers, this means that observation merely can be a starting point to achieve insight, never it can be used as a fact: it always needs interpretation of what has been observed and empathy with users and consumers to what their real requirements might be – it needs a design thinking.
+For developers and designers, this means that observation can merely be a starting point to achieve insight; it can never be used as a fact: it always needs interpretation of what has been observed and empathy with users and consumers to what their real requirements might be – it needs a design thinking.
 This mindset is the basis for finding new insights and creating solutions, which people really need and use.
 Asking people right away is not helpful in this, as we know – they are uncertain by law.

-That’s why the acceptance of a new insightful solution is depending on whether consumers are able to overcome their uncertainty – if they can comprehend what this solution does for them.
+That’s why the acceptance of a new, insightful solution depends on whether consumers can overcome their uncertainty and understand what this solution does for them.
 And this is not so easy in a world where, according to physical law, all remains uncertain.
+Luckily, there are ways to get clarity amid uncertainty: consumers by following their gut feeling, and businesses by applying design thinking!

 Leave a Reply